St Patrick’s Cathedral’s Peal of Bells

-The new bells – ranging in weight from 150 to 450 kilograms are now on display in the Blessed Sacrament Chapel.
+The bells – ranging in weight from 150 to 450 kilograms – will be installed in the spire of the Blessed Sacrament Chapel.
+They will accompany St Patrick, donated by

 Six of the bells are over 100 years old and were sourced from St Paul’s Anglican Church in Widnes, Liverpool, England.